ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 Video showing VikingVillage (Seurat) 6DoF GearVR version.
 </p>

-You can click the touchpad on the side of the headset once to recenter the view when you notice misalignment.
+Click the touchpad on the side of the headset once to recenter the view when you notice misalignment.

 ### On Daydream and iPhone

-Daydream users: You can either use one of the Cardboard apks or even better switch a cardboard project over to Daydream inside the Unity project yourself.
+Daydream users: You can either use one of the Cardboard apks or even better switch the Cardboard project over to Daydream inside the Unity project yourself.
 Use for example the "BoxyRoomChardboard" project and under build settings, XR settings replace Cardboard with Daydream.
 I will upload a version specifically build for Daydream users as soon as I get access to a Daydream device and headset to test it.

 iPhone user: You should look at [this project](https://github.com/andrewnakas/ARKit-Cardboard-VR/blob/master/README.md) first for a quick solution.
 Unfortunately only Cardboard VR, which lags some critical features like reprojection runs on iphones making iphones not well suited for mobile VR.

 # TODO's and future work:

 ### Improve Head Tracking

 The current tracking version you find in this repository suffers from lag, jumps in position, drift from tracking being lost and other inconveniences.
-Fixing these issues seems very doable, and I am currently working on that full time.
+Fixing these issues seems very doable, and I am currently working on that most of the time.
 The most promising solution seems to use a filter which detects tracking errors and removes them.
-For filtering errors the kalman filter [(video lecture here)](https://www.youtube.com/playlist?list=PLX2gX-ftPVXU3oUFNATxGXY90AULiqnWT) looks like a good start and an Unity implementation can be found [here](https://github.com/zalo/MathUtilities).
+For filtering errors the kalman filter [(video lecture here)](https://www.youtube.com/playlist?list=PLX2gX-ftPVXU3oUFNATxGXY90AULiqnWT) looks like a good start and an Unity implementation can also be found [here](https://github.com/zalo/MathUtilities).
 I don't think we reach the same quality as dual camera setups in extreme situations but I predict a future version could offer almost perfect head tracking when just performing normal head movements.
 Since ARCore and phones get improved all the time, the tracking should constantly get better.

 ### Hand Tracking

 Hand tracking using software from [Manomotion](https://www.manomotion.com/) and [uSenseAR](https://en.usens.com/products/usensar/) ([video](https://youtu.be/wdiC7l_Wecg)) is available and works with VR and ARCore.
 Unfortunately, the performance requirements are very high.
-Manomotion is already accessible and uSenseAR is not available yet.
 First tests with Manomotion where not so successful but I will follow the development closely.
-Another disadvantage is that the Manomotion software is not free of charge.
-Moving markers attached to the hand look like it could work more reliable and with better performance for now.
+One disadvantage is that the Manomotion software is not free of charge.
+Moving markers attached to the hand looks like a worthy alternative since it is included for free in the ARCore software and also works more reliable and with better performance compared to the hand detection.

-An open-source project for gesture recognition is available for ARKit and can be found [here](https://github.com/hanleyweng/Gesture-Recognition-101-CoreML-ARKit) it might work more reliable compared to the full hand tracking solutions provided by manomotion.
+An open-source project for hand gesture recognition is available for ARKit and can be found [here](https://github.com/hanleyweng/Gesture-Recognition-101-CoreML-ARKit).

 <p align="center">
 <a href="https://youtu.be/z7-JSaSOgfU"><img src="https://user-images.githubusercontent.com/12700187/54431726-72fd2480-4727-11e9-8719-322ee3dae8f0.png" width="100%"></a>